jordalgo/wordpress-setup/SETUP.md

 ## Requirements

-This setup assumes that you are familiar the following:
+This setup assumes that you are familiar with the following:
 * [Git](https://git-scm.com/)
 * [Composer](https://getcomposer.org/)
 * [Wpackagist](http://wpackagist.org/)